 All students across the College attend excursions which enhance classroom learning experiences.
 Across all areas of the curriculum teachers organise enrichment programs to extend student learning.
 As part of our partnership with La Trobe University students in all the secondary year levels visit the university to participate in an orientation and familiarisation program.
 This program is aspirational and reinforces our expectation that students choosing to enrol in VCE are undertaking a pathway to tertiary education.
 In Year 9 students participate in the ‘City Experience’ program which provides a fantastic opportunity for students to increase their independence as well as learn about the beautiful city of Melbourne.

 Students have the opportunity to learn a number of musical instruments as well as receive singing lessons.
-Theatrical and musical performances occur each semester for all year levels including the primary school concert, mid-year instrumental music concert and band performances.
+Theatrical and musical performances occur each semester for all year levels including the primary school concert, mid-year instrumental music concert, choir and band performances.

 CLTC are part of the Northern Metropolitan – Banyule sports division.
 Students in Years 7 – 12 participate in seasonal sports competitions according to their age group.
 Teams are represented in a wide variety of sports, such as: